2026 Lecture Awardees

 Giao Luong Baker, 2017 Julia C. Blixrud Scholarship Awardee

 The 2017 recipient of the Julia C. Blixrud Scholarship is Giao Luong Baker, strategic digital initiatives librarian at the University of Southern California (USC).
 She facilitates partnerships with researchers, libraries, and archives to develop digital collections for the USC Libraries, which dovetails with this year’s ARL and CNI Fall Forum theme of “Libraries and the Research Enterprise.”
-Prior to her current position, Baker worked for over a decade as a staff member managing digitization projects for inclusion in the USC Digital Library, an online resource dedicated to furthering research, teaching, and learning.
+Prior to her current position, Giao worked for over a decade as a staff member managing digitization projects for inclusion in the USC Digital Library, an online resource dedicated to furthering research, teaching, and learning.

-Baker is completing her final coursework in the University of North Texas master of science in library science program.
+Giao is completing her final coursework in the University of North Texas master of science in library science program.
 She serves on the board of the Los Angeles City Historical Society, and was a 2016–2017 American Library Association (ALA) Spectrum scholar and the recipient of the 2016 LITA/OCLC Minority Scholarship in Library and Information Technology.
 Her professional and research interests include developing infrastructure to cultivate cross-departmental collaborations, exploring first-generation college student experiences, and increasing diversity in digital collections.

-Baker’s overview of the 2017 ARL-CNI Fall Forum
+Giao’s overview of the 2017 ARL-CNI Fall Forum

 2016 Lecture Awardee